Rhoban/bam/README.md

     --speak
 ```

-Where the arguments are:

-* `port`: The port where the Dynamixel is connected
-* `mass`: The mass of the object attached to the pendulum
-* `length`: The length of the pendulum
-* `logdir`: The directory where the data will be saved
-* `motor`: The name of the motor
-* `speak`: If present, the trejectory and kp will be spoken
+Where the arguments are the same as above, with the addition of `speak` which allows the trajectory and kp to be spoken before execution.

 ### Erob (with etherban)